-For the last ten years, the ZwickRoell Science Award has honored current, outstanding scientific projects that make a valuable contribution to broadening the understanding of materials testing in various scientific disciplines.
+For more than ten years, the ZwickRoell Science Award has honored current, outstanding science projects that make a valuable contribution to broadening the understanding of materials testing in various scientific disciplines.
 Through interaction and discussions with scientists we are continuously gaining valuable insights into where research progress is currently being made within the field of materials and components testing.
 Even we are continuously surprised to find new ways in which materials testing machines are being used.
 These insights help us to provide better solutions for our customers.

 Have you published interesting scientific work in the area of materials testing?
 ZwickRoell awards this distinction to authors of scientific papers on the most innovative uses of materials testing machines.
-The registration deadline is March 20, 2021.
+Submission deadline is January 15, 2024.

 - 1st place: Paul Roell Medal and €5,000